collapsed-stacks/atheism/questions/2711/is-atheism-a-metaphysical-belief.md

 - posted by: [Lausten](https://stackexchange.com/users/-1/584-lausten) on 2011-02-16
 - score: 1

-<p>Dawkins handles this with his scale of belief, where 0 is full believer and 7 is completely positive there are no gods of any kind ever.
-He puts himself at 6.9 since he believes it is part of science that there is always something unknown, something we can't disprove, something we just don't have data on yet. </p>
+Dawkins handles this with his scale of belief, where 0 is full believer and 7 is completely positive there are no gods of any kind ever.
+He puts himself at 6.9 since he believes it is part of science that there is always something unknown, something we can't disprove, something we just don't have data on yet.

-<p>He also points out that as an argument for a particular god, this is terribly weak.
+He also points out that as an argument for a particular god, this is terribly weak.
 All you have done is stated that anything can be true.
 So now, there is an infinitesmal possibility that the god of the Bible is true.
 Unfortunately, that makes the same case for the god of the Quran.
 In the case of this question, I don't think it is the proper use of the term "metaphysical".
-Either way, it just doesn't say much of anything at all. </p>
+Either way, it just doesn't say much of anything at all.

 ## Answer 2850